Container and break-bulk discharge

 The department must receive notification prior to the discharge of containers at non-dedicated container terminals.

-Department of Agriculture and Water Resources regional contacts for container/break-bulk discharge
+Department of Agriculture, Water and the Environment regional contacts for container/break-bulk discharge

 |Sydney||0408 179 487||N/A||Sydney Seaports|